bhupesh/randomuser.me/react-app/README.md

 ## This setup uses docker

-Run `docker-compose up` to run this reactjs application under nodejs v16 container
+Run `docker-compose up` while being in root directory to run this application under nodejs v16 container

+## OR
+Run `npm run start` in `react-app` directory to start application in standalone mode if you have nodejs installed locally

 ## To generate production build
 ### Run `npm run build`